MjDAnalyst/Demand-forecasting-Retail-Inventory/README.md

 Key Findings

 - Volatility, seasonality, and promotions all came back flat.
-- Coefficient of variation sits at ~0.78–0.81 across every single product, store, and region — no segment is meaningfully more unpredictable than another.
+- Coefficient of variation sits at ~0.78–0.81 across every single product, store, and region, no segment is meaningfully more unpredictable than another.
 - Day of the week, monthly, and season averages are all within ~2% of each other.
 No real seasonal curve.
-- Average units sold on promotion days (136.4) vs. non-promotion days (136.5) — essentially identical.
+- Average units sold on promotion days (136.4) vs. non-promotion days (136.5), essentially identical.
 Same story across every discount tier (0% through 20%), all landing within a couple percentage points of each other.

 I want to be upfront about this rather than dress it up: this isn't a case of the analysis missing something.
 It's the dataset itself being synthetic, it doesn't encode the kind of real seasonal/promotional demand drivers you'd expect from actual retail transactions.
 Reporting "no significant pattern found" honestly is a legitimate conclusion, and I think it's more useful to a reviewer than manufacturing a story that isn't backed by the numbers.